-Immediately before the birth of Jesus of Nazareth in 5 or 6 BC, Herod the Great had been ruling Palestine for over thirty years (see Fig. 2).
+Immediately before the birth of Jesus of Nazareth in 5 or 6 BC, Herod the Great had been ruling the independent kingdom of Palestine for over thirty years (see Fig. 2).
 Herod ruled as a ‘client king’ under Roman patronage.
 Herod was the first foreigner to become king of the Jewish nation, his father being from Idumaea (Edom) and his mother from the Nabataean Kingdom of Arabia Petra.
 He ruled for thirty-three years (37BC – 4BC) as a friend and ally of Rome and was given the title ‘King of the Jews’ by the Roman senate.

 Herod had a personal bodyguard of four hundred Gauls – formerly belonging to Cleopatra – given to him by Octavian in appreciation of his loyal support.
 He built Herod’s Palace and the Antonia Fortress in Jerusalem, and reconstructed the Temple in 23BC, building new colonnades and enlarging the temple courtyards to accommodate more Jewish pilgrims.

 After the birth of Jesus, astrologers from the east arrived at Herod’s palace searching for the baby who was born to be the ‘King of the Jews’.
 In a jealous rage, Herod ordered a massacre of the infants in Bethlehem (see Matthew 2:1-23).

 When Herod died in 4BC he left his kingdom to three of his sons: